JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 # Thursday, December 17, 2020

-The thing to look for is that the energy decays.
+The thing to look for is that the energy decays exponentially.

+3:58 PM - I have been trying to fix the KSE solver.